SirTensor/chatbot-QnA-clipper/README.md

 ## Usage

-1. Navigate to any supported chatbot website (ChatGPT, Claude, or Gemini)
+1. Navigate to any supported chatbot website (ChatGPT, Claude, Gemini, Grok)
 2. Have a conversation with the chatbot
 3. Click the extension icon in your browser toolbar
 4. Click "Copy Q&A to Clipboard" or use the keyboard shortcut (Alt+3 by default)